-Help us improve Mainframe OS by giving us constructive feedback on our gitter channel Mainframe OS is an open source project.
+Help us improve Mainframe OS by giving us constructive feedback in one of our support channels.
+Mainframe OS is an open source project.
 Jump in and give us a hand!
 Try it out.
 Spread the word.
 Tell us what you think.
 Become a part of the Mainframe family.

-How do developers publish a dapp in Mainframe OS?
+How do developers publish an app in Mainframe OS?

 How can users find available Mainframe OS dapps?